juliopx/litegl/README.md

 # litegl
 Litegl is a library that wraps WebGL to make it more user-friendly by creating classes for managing different items like Buffer, Mesh, Texture, Shader and other common aspects of any WebGL applications.
-It is a fork from Litegl.js
+It is a fork from [Litegl.js](https://github.com/jagenjo/litegl.js) by [Javier Agenjo](https://github.com/jagenjo)

  * New events system extracted from [myou engine](https://myou.cat) by [Alberto Torres Ruiz](https://github.com/DiThi) and [Julio Manuel López](http://pixelements.net).
  * Modifications to get it working as npm module.

-Litegl.js is a fork from [LightGL.js](https://github.com/evanw/lightgl.js/) by [Evan Wallace](http://madebyevan.com), but some major changes have been made.
+[Litegl.js](https://github.com/jagenjo/litegl.js) by [Javier Agenjo](https://github.com/jagenjo) is a fork from [LightGL.js](https://github.com/evanw/lightgl.js/) by [Evan Wallace](http://madebyevan.com), but some major changes have been made.
 Some of the main differences:

  * Matrices have been replaced by glMatrix